rewe-digital/Konversation/readme.md

 # Konversation

 Konversation is a tool to generate rich and diversified responses to the user of a voice application.
-This library can be used in Kotlin, Java, node.js and theoretically in the browser.
+You can support multiple platforms and different output devices at once, as watches, speaker, smart displays and TVs.
+Multiple languages are also supported.

-###
+This library can be used in Kotlin, Java, node.js and in the browser.
+You can define your intent model in ksv files.
+Which you can export directly to the Alexa Developer console, together with the ASK SDK you can deploy it directly to Amazon if you like.

 ## ksv file syntax

 ```
 Help:                                    // Intent name
 !Help {|me|us|how does this app work}    // Utterance how the user can call this intent
 !How {works|do I use} this App           // more utterances
--You can use this app                    // A block for a response within a block
+-You can use this app to                 // A block for a response within a block
 -With this app you can                   // a line will be randomly choosen.
 +                                        // Concats two blocks without a linebreak
 -{read|hear}                             // elements in brackets are alterntives